11 Destinations Ideas for Solo Female Travelers

 Best for: an activity-filled getaway in a charming small town

 One of the things I look for when choosing a solo travel destination is having enough activities to do, that are just as fun without friends.
 Santa Fe definitely delivered in that regard.
 Highlights included hiking the popular (re: not alone) Tent Rocks trail at Kasha-Katuwe Tent Rocks National Monument (above), enjoying a spa day and Japanese lunch at Ten Thousand Waves, and immersing in art at Meow Wolf (the OG).
 On top of that, I found people here to be friendly and helpful (shout out to the man who, totally unprompted, helped me navigate the tightest parking job of my life).
-On this trip, I stayed at El Rey Court which was cheap and cheerful.
+On this trip, I stayed at El Rey Court which was affordable and cute.
 But if I were to do it again, I would absolutely splurge on a stay at Ten Thousand Waves—the property is so tranquil and peaceful.

 10. New Orleans, Louisiana